vijikarthi/flink-connectors-wiki/batch.md

  3. As an instance of `io.pravega.client.stream.Stream`, e.g. `Stream.of("my-scope", "my-stream")`.

 ### Parallelism
 `FlinkPravegaWriter` supports parallelization.
-For more information please revisit the concept [Parallelism](#parallelism) discussed in the above section.
+Use the `setParallelism` method to configure the number of parallel instances to execute.

 ### Event Routing
 Every event written to a Pravega stream has an associated Routing Key.
 The Routing Key is the basis for event ordering.
-See the [Pravega documentation](http://pravega.io/docs/pravega-concepts/#events) for details.
+See the [Pravega documentation](http://pravega.io/docs/latest/pravega-concepts/#events) for details.

 To establish the routing key for each event, provide an implementation of `io.pravega.connectors.flink.PravegaEventRouter` when constructing the writer.